-postgraduate @ university of glasgow in hci
+join my team @ university of glasgow

 I very much enjoy working with research students.
 I have experience guiding student research and am currently available to supervise new research students at the University of Glasgow within the Glasgow Interactive Systems (GIST) section.